zeroluck/docs/sources/gluu-defaults/logs-new.md

 ### oxTrust logs

 1. `oxtrust.log`
-This log gathers logs related to Gluu Server Admin panel (called oxTrust).
+This log gather logs related to Gluu Server Admin panel (called oxTrust).
 For example, what is the clientID of an oxTrust session?
 Or, what scopes are being used, etc. In the example below, you can see an admin user has successfuly logged into the `test.gluu.org` Gluu Server admin panel, has the proper authorizationCode, a redirectURI, and the user's role:

         2016-07-16 16:41:55,690 INFO  [org.gluu.oxtrust.action.Authenticator] authorizationCode : 555a7586-6ca2-4b39-ab39-2ac78ec81524
         2016-07-16 16:41:55,690 INFO  [org.gluu.oxtrust.action.Authenticator]  scopes : user_name email openid profile